msekast/bigbro/discovery/README.md

 Use Case
 --------
-Users are creating big city models for conceptual planning of infrastructure projects.
-For consumation of on wearable devices the model has to be exported, which will prepare the data for consumation on mobile and wearable devices.
+Today users are creating big city models for conceptual planning of infrastructure projects in industry standard software.

 ![city model export](wearable_export.png)

-Maintanance workers onsite will be able to get details about planned installations in 3D on a wearable device.
+For consumation on wearable devices the model has to be exported, which will prepare the data for consumation on mobile and wearable devices.

 ![warable view](wearable_view.png)

-The model can be explored in conjunction with a smart phone.
+Maintanance workers onsite will be able to get details about planned installations in 3D on a wearable device.
+The model can be explored in conjunction with a smart phone as well.

 Minimize data transferred and memory footprint on wearable device
 =================================================================